WendiGuo888/Uncovering_the_Impact_of_Battery_Design_Parameters/README.md

 # Scripts
 The repository contains six scripts:

 -   `featureextraction`: A script for extracting 29 physically interpretable features from processed structural data.
-It relies on the `features_extraction` functionand requires the processed files EFC.mat and EOCV.mat.
+It relies on the `features_extraction` function and requires the processed files EFC.mat and EOCV.mat.
 -   `functions`: A script containing utility functions for data processing and model preparation.
 It includes `split_battery_data_with_train_test_dynamic` for splitting the dataset into training and test sets, `process_features_with_physics` for dynamically determining whether to embed physical features, `predict_and_plot` for predicting physical features using partial charges and generating plots, `process_train_val_test_data_optimized` for embedding aging-related columns during dataset preparation, and `prepare_battery_dataset` for processing raw battery feature data into training and testing sets for ML modelling, including physical feature injection, feature selection, and normalization.
 -   `learnphysics`:  A script for deriving the mapping relationship between simulation profiles and partial charges based on extracted features.
 This mapping is established using three categories of features: voltage, capacity, and capacity deviation.
 The process is implemented through the function `process_and_analyze_battery_data`.
 -   `main`: A script used to extract features, map simulation features, organize all battery datasets, train models, and evaluate their performance with or without physical features derived from digital twin simulation files.